In the summer of 2018, I became very interested in materials that have color changing properties or have the capability to

 pieces to use as spacers between the mold and clamps so the clamps don’t leave an imprint in the mold.

-I used a sander to round out the corners, gaffer tape as a smooth out the sides, and wood glue to attach the mold the base, and clamped it down.
-The glue usually
+I used a sander to round out the corners, gaffer tape to smooth out the sides, and wood glue to attach the mold to the base, and clamped it down.